Jesus Cries

 Jesus Cries has not been officially rated yet.

-Analyzing the audience sentiment, IMDb rating of 3/10, and global collection metrics, Jesus Cries stands as a challenging project for the creators.
-It remains an essential piece of the 2015 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 3.0/10, and global performance metrics, Jesus Cries is classified as a FLOP.
+It remains an essential part of the 2015 cinematic calendar.

 Frequently Asked Questions